 On November 3, 2020, Maryland voters passed a referendum to allow sports wagering in the state, with more than half of voters approving the measure.
 On April 12, 2021, the State Senate and House both voted to pass a bill legalizing and setting forth the rules for sports betting.
 The bill provides for 60 online sportsbooks to be licensed and 30 retail licenses.
 Sports teams, six major commercial casinos, as well as secondary small businesses such as bars, restaurants, fairgrounds and small sporting arenas are all eligible to receive a license.
 The number of licenses to be permitted in the state far surpass every other state thus far.
 The Maryland Gaming Commission will oversee all regulatory and licensing requirements for sports betting within the State.
-State representatives are hoping to officially launch mobile sports betting operations in the fall of 2021.
+State representatives were hoping to officially launch mobile sports betting operations in the fall of 2021, but the launch was delayed multiple times.
+Currently, Maryland hopes to launch mobile sports betting by the fall of 2022.